Online Resource Allocation via Static Bundle Pricing: Price Subadditivity

 We now relax the simplifying assumption that a buyer who desires a bundle $S$ is only interested in $S$ copies.
 In principle, a buyer could purchase several bundles $T_1,\dots,T_\ell$ from the posted menu such that $\bigcup_i T_i \supseteq S$.
 We show that after a simple normalization step applied to the fractional LP solution, no buyer can ever strictly prefer such a cover over purchasing $S$ directly.
 In other words, the posted prices are subadditive.

-\paragraph{Pre-processing.} After solving the scaled-down LP of \hyperref[par:step1]{Step~1}, let $\mathcal H$ denote the set of feasible fractional solutions $x$ attaining value $\fopt_\gamma$.
+\paragraph{Pre-processing.} After solving the scaled-down EA-LP of Step~1, in Section~\ref{sec:framework}, let $\mathcal H$ denote the set of feasible fractional solutions $x$ attaining value $\fopt_\gamma$.
 Among these, we select a canonical solution by solving the secondary LP

 where

 We henceforth work only with optimal solutions of this normalization LP.
 We first prove the following lemma.

 \begin{lemma} Fix a desired set $S$ and a value $v$ such that $x_{S, v} < q_{S, v}$.
 Suppose there exist different desired sets $T_1,\dots,T_\ell$ such that $\bigcup_{i=1}^\ell T_i \supseteq S$.
 If $x_{T_i, v_i}>0$ for all $i\in [\ell]$ and some $v_i$, then